-NOTE: The Operate/Flush valve may need to be rotated partially closed (towards the OPERATE position) if the pump makes excessive noise.
+NOTE: The O)perate/Flush valve may need to be rotated partially closed (towar ds the OPERA ΓΕ posi [.] tion) i f the p ump o ma kes exces ssive noise 2.

-- 6. Rotate Operate/Flush valve to the OPERATE position. - 7.
-Turn off RO pump power switch for 1 minute.
+- 6. Rotate Operate/Flush valve to the OPERATE position. - Turn off RO pump power switch for 1 minute.
 Turn on the RO pump switch for 2-3 minutes.
 This will rinse out any trapped formaldehyde in the 700 Series RO. - 8.
 Continue to rinse for an additional 5 minutes. - 9.
 Check product line for disinfectant with test kit.
 If the test is positive, continue to rinse until a negative test is obtained.
 Remove warning signs from unit only after negative test confirms absence of formaldehyde. - 10.
 Remove the "DO NOT USE/CONTAINS FORMALDEHYDE" warning label.
 The 700 series RO System is now ready for use.

-4.11.2 Minncare HD® Disinfection Procedure
+4.11.2 Minncare[®] Disinfection Procedure

-Minncare HD is a Peracetic Acid and Hydrogen Peroxide based solution.
-This product referred to in this procedure typically has 20% hydrogen peroxide and 4% peroxyacetic acid before dilution.
-Other products are available with these same chemicals in different ratios; these are not acceptable for use in the Series 700 RO.
+Minncare[®] is a Peracetic Acid and Hydrogen Peroxide based solution.
+This product referred to in this procedure typically has 20% hydrogen peroxide and 4% peroxacetic acid before dilution.
+Other products are available with these same chemicals in different ratios; these are not acceptable for use in the Series 700[TM] RO.
+Actril[TM] and other compounds with different combinations of these chemicals must not be used on polyamide (thin-film) membranes.

 Always wear rubber gloves, apron and facemask.
 Use proper ventilation during disinfection and rinse-out.
-DO NOT BREATHE FUMES OR ALLOW Minncare HD.
+DO NOT BREATHE FUMES OR ALLOW Minncare[®].
 TO COME IN CONTACT WITH SKIN OR EYES.
 Always follow recommendations found in the Material Safety Data Sheet and any applicable OSHA standards for the chemical being used.

-Label the machine with appropriate warning signs such as "DO NOT USE/ CONTAINS Minncare HD."
-To prevent use of the RO until it is properly rinsed.
+Label the machine with appropriate warning signs such as "DO NOT USE/ CONTAINS Minncare[®]." to prevent use of the RO until it is properly rinsed.

-New replacement thin film membranes must be rinsed to drain with normal pressures for a minimum of one (1) hour before first exposure to Minncare HD.
+New replacement thin film membranes must be rinsed to drain with normal pressures for a minimum of one (1) hour before first exposure to Minncare[®].
 No mandatory pre-rinse of the membranes is required for future disinfections.

-Minncare HD is corrosive to most metals other than stainless steel.
-The Series 700 uses only compatible materials.
-Minncare HD type products contain oxidizing agents and are potentially damaging to thin film (polyamide) membranes.
+Minncare[®] is corrosive to most metals other than stainless steel.
+The Series 700[TM] uses only compatible materials.
+Minncare[®] type products contain oxidizing agents and are potentially damaging to thin film (polyamide) membranes.
 It is imperative that all the precautions and instructions are followed correctly.
 Failure to comply with these instructions, which incorporate instructions from the membrane manufacturer, will jeopardize the system performance and the warranty.

-- Correct amount of disinfectant, per manufacturers' instructions - 2 gallons RO water - Clean wide mouth container with volume of 2 1⁄2 gallon or more - Product rinse line (clear hose with female fitting on one end, open on the other) - "DO NOT USE" warning labels or signs (not provided) - cleaning/disinfect log sheets - most current log sheets for water quality comparison - Gross and residual disinfectant test strips - Proper protective body wear
+- Correct amount of disinfectant, per manufacturers' instructions - 2 gallons RO water - Clean wide mouth container with volume of 2 1⁄2 gallon or more - Product rinse line (clear hose with female GHT fitting on one end, open on the other) - "DO NOT USE" warning labels or signs (not provided) - cleaning/disinfect log sheets - most current log sheets for water quality comparison - Gross and residual disinfectant test strips - Proper protective body wear

-4.11.2.1 Minncare HD® Pre-Disinfection Preparation
+4.11.2.1 Minncare[®] Pre-Disinfection Preparation

-When Minncare HD is to be used as a disinfectant, several preparatory steps are required by the organization as well as the membrane manufacturer.
+When Minncare[®] is to be used as a disinfectant, several preparatory steps are required by Mar Cor as well as the membrane manufacturer.
 Failure to comply with these instructions, which incorporate instructions from the membrane manufacturer, will jeopardize the system performance and warranty.

 - a.
 The system must be free of all incompatible materials. - b.
 Clean the membranes with an iron-removing low pH cleaner.
-Liquiclean 113 may be used, or chemicals such as 0.1% HCl or 0.4% phosphoric acids.
+Liquiclean 103 may be used, or chemicals such as 0.1% HCl or 0.4% phosphoric acids.
 It is essential that all iron and other transition metals be removed from the membrane surface.